tudat-team/tudat-space/docs/source/_src_user_guide/state_estimation/performing_estimation.rst

         observation_settings_list,
         propagator_settings)

 where the propagator settings may be single-, multi- or hybrid arc.
 Creating an ``Estimator`` object automatically propagates the dynamics and variational equations for the specific propagator and parameter settings.

 Covariance analysis
 -------------------

 The settings for a covariance analysis described :ref:`here <covarianceSettings>` can be used to compute the covariance using the :func:`~tudatpy.numerical_simulation.Estimator.compute_covariance` function.

 .. code-block:: python

     covariance_analysis_output = estimator.compute_covariance(
         covariance_analysis_settings)

-where the ``covariance_analysis_settings`` is an object of type :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisOutput` from which the design matrix, covariance, etc. can be retrieved.
+where the ``covariance_analysis_output`` is an object of type :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisOutput` from which the design matrix, covariance, etc. can be retrieved.
+During the calculation of the covariance, the columns of the design matrix :math:`\mathbf{H}` are normalized (see :ref:`below <covariance_normalization>`), and both the regular and normalized quantities (design matrix :math:`\mathbf{H}`, covariance :math:`\mathbf{P}`, inverse covariance :math:`\mathbf{P}^{-1}`) can be retrieved.
+For most applications, the regular (unnormalized) quantities are the ones that are of interest.
+Use of the normalized quantities should be limited to those applications where a manual inversion is performed.

+In addition to the quantities listed above, formal errors and correlations (directly obtained from the unnormalized covariance) can be obtained from the :class:`~tudatpy.numerical_simulation.estimation.CovarianceAnalysisOutput` class.

 .. _covariance_normalization: